zhouyl/flowblade/docs/components/typography/blockquote.md

 # Blockquote

 Blockquote component for displaying quoted text.
-Provides semantic HTML with visual styling to distinguish quoted content.
+Provides semantic HTML with visual styling to distinguish quoted content from regular text.
+Perfect for testimonials, quotes, and highlighted passages.

 ## Basic Usage